 A proof of great importance in physics.
 The title of the paper that contains Noether's theorem, which ties conservation laws with symmetry in physical systems

 Relations and relativity

 Almost as soon as she arrived in Göttingen, Noether solved two seminal problems that Hilbert had been working on.
 One dealt with Riemannian manifolds, which are used to mathematically describe multi-dimensional structures and were an important tool in Einstein's breakthrough theories.
 The second problem dealt with the law of energy conservation, as part of the general theory of relativity.
 Her solution deciphered the connection between symmetry in a physical system and the conservation laws that apply to it.
-Namely, Noether provided the mathematical explanation for conservation laws, such as conservation of energy, momentum or electric charge, which are pivotal both in theoretical physics and in its applications – from vehicle engineering to calculating the routes of celestial objects.
-This proof is now called Noether's theorem, and it's publication in 1918 cemented Noether's status as one of the most prominent mathematicians of her time.
+Namely, Noether provided the mathematical explanation for conservation laws, such as conservation of energy, momentum, or electric charge, which are pivotal both in theoretical physics and in its applications – from vehicle engineering to calculating the routes of celestial objects.
+This proof is now called Noether's theorem, and it's publication in 1918 cemented her status as one of the most prominent mathematicians of her time.

-Received great professional appreciation, but with no financial welfare.
+Abundant professional appreciation with no financial compensation.
 Noether at Göttingen | Source: Bar-Ilan University

 Rings and collaborations

-The end of the mathematics era in Göttingen.
-The letter ordering Noether's dismissal in September 1933 | Source: National Library of Israel
+The end of an era: The letter ordering Noether's dismissal from Göttingen in September 1933 | Source: National Library of Israel

 Translated by Elee Shimshoni